-How we evaluate the effectiveness of the provision made for pupils with SEND review can be built into the intervention itself, or it can be part of our pupil progress meetings.
+How we evaluate the effectiveness of the provision made for pupils with SEND

 Monitoring progress is an integral part of teaching and leadership within Ashbury Meadow School.
 We follow the 'graduated response' model to ensure the correct provision is in place to meet a child's needs.